oracle-devrel/terraform-oci-arch-tomcat/README.md

   - [Tomcat multi-node + custom network injected into module](examples/tomcat-ha-use-existing-network): This is an example of how to use the oci-arch-tomcat module to deploy tomcat HA (multi-node) with network cloud infrastrucutre elements injected into the module.

-  - [Tomcat multi-node + ADB + custom network + Bastion Service injected into module](examples/tomcat-ha-adb-use-existing-network-and-injected-bastion-service): This is an example of how to use the oci-arch-tomcat module to deploy tomcat HA (multi-node) with ADB and network cloud infrastrucutre elements + Bastion Service injected into the module.
+  - [Tomcat multi-node + OCI ADB + custom network + Bastion Service injected into module](examples/tomcat-ha-adb-use-existing-network-and-injected-bastion-service): This is an example of how to use the oci-arch-tomcat module to deploy tomcat HA (multi-node) with OCI Autonomous DB (ADB) and network cloud infrastrucutre elements + Bastion Service injected into the module.

+  - [Tomcat multi-node + OCI MDS + custom network + Bastion Service injected into module](examples/tomcat-ha-mds-use-existing-network-and-injected-bastion-service): This is an example of how to use the oci-arch-tomcat module to deploy tomcat HA (multi-node) with OCI MySQL Database System (MDS) and network cloud infrastrucutre elements + Bastion Service injected into the module.

 To deploy tomcat using this Module with minimal effort use this: